faisalqureshi/webify/manual/introduction.md

 ![Figure 1: Rendering context construction for markdown and HTML files](rc.png)

 Webify is similar to [Jekyll](https://jekyllrb.com) in many respects.
 However, there is a key difference.
 Webify supports plaintext to LaTeX articles and Beamer slideshow conversion.
 I did not find a straightforward way to accomplish this when I played around with Jekyll.
-To be fair, webify doesn't provide a *liveview* option that is available in jekyll.
-In addition, webify currently has a rather basic support for blogging.

 ## The rendering context